Visiting a prisoner

-Visits take place every day of the week except Mondays and Wednesdays.
+Visits take place every day of the week except Mondays, Wednesdays and Fridays.
 There is always at least 1 session at 1.50pm to 2.50pm and if required, a second session between 3.20pm and 4.20pm.

-There are no visits on Mondays and Wednesdays, Christmas Day, Boxing Day, New Year's Day and Senior Race Day.
+There are no visits on Mondays, Wednesdays and Fridays, Christmas Day, Boxing Day, New Year's Day and Senior Race Day.

 Proof of identity